Biden at NATO: Ready to talk China, Russia and soothe allies - WTMJ

 Biden offered a pointed rejoinder on Sunday, saying: “We do not view NATO as a sort of a protection racket.
 We believe that NATO is vital to our ability to maintain American security for … the remainder of the century.
 And there’s a real enthusiasm.”

-When alliance members last met for a summit in England in December 2019, Trump grabbed headlines by calling Canadian Prime Minister Justin Trudeau “two-faced” and French President Emanuel Macron “nasty.”
+When alliance members last met for a summit in England in December 2019, Trump grabbed headlines by calling Canadian Prime Minister Justin Trudeau “two-faced” and French President Emmanuel Macron “nasty.”

 Trump lashed out after Trudeau was caught on a hot mic gossiping with other leaders about Trump turning photo opportunities into long news conferences.
 Ahead of the summit, Macron had declared NATO “brain dead” because of a void in U.S. leadership under Trump.